Intro background

 Promoting Alternative Transportation

-In a car dependent community, it is critical to promote alternative transportation while simultaneously disincentivizing single occupant car trips.
-Increasing the availability of affordable housing in Sunnyvale can support workers being able to live closer to their jobs, which would cut down on commuting and promote the use of alternate modes of transportation such as biking or walking.
+In a car-dependent community, it is critical to promote alternative transportation while simultaneously disincentivizing single-occupant car trips.
+Increasing the availability of affordable housing in Sunnyvale can support workers living closer to their jobs, which would cut down on commuting and promote the use of alternate modes of transportation such as biking or walking.
 Limiting parking is a proposed disincentive aimed to decrease car trips.

 UNIT